Felix Yusupov: World War I

 The heavy losses by the Russian military gave rise to rumors that Yusupov’s family was involved in misprision of treason, according to Alexander Spiridovich:

 Sunday, June 13, 1915: There were also stormy demonstrations at the gates of the Convent of Martha-and-Mary, the abbess of which is the Grand Duchess Elizabeth Feodorovna, the Empress's sister and widow of the Grand Duke Sergei.
 This charming woman, who spends her whole life in devotion and good works, has been smothered with insults, for the people of Moscow have long been convinced that she is a German spy ….

 All this news has caused the greatest consternation at Tsarskoye Selo.
 The Empress is violently attacking Prince Yusupov….

-On 19 June 1915, after anti-German pogroms in Moscow, he was dismissed from the post of chief of the Moscow Military District, and on September 3, 1915 from the post of commander-in-chief over Moscow.
+On 19 June 1915, after anti-German pogroms in Moscow, he was dismissed from the post of chief of the Moscow Military District, and on 3 September 1915 from the post of commander-in-chief over Moscow.

 Assassination of Grigori Rasputin

 Early November 1916, Felix Yusupov approached the lawyer Vasily Maklakov for advice.
-Yusopov then asked Sergei Mikhailovich Sukhotin, a Preobrazhensky Regiment officer recovering from war injuries, who was also a friend of his mother.
+Yusupov then asked Sergei Mikhailovich Sukhotin, a Preobrazhensky Regiment officer recovering from war injuries, who was also a friend of his mother.
 Grand Duke Dmitri welcomed Yusupov's suggestion as an indication that killing Rasputin would not be a demonstration against the [Romanov] dynasty.
 On 20 November, Felix visited Vladimir Purishkevich, who had delivered an angry anti-Rasputin speech in the Duma on the day before, and who quickly agreed to participate in the assassination.